Knox Helm

-Sir Alexander Knox Helm (23 March 1893 - 7 March 1964) was a British diplomat who served as ambassador to Turkey and was the last Governor-General of the Sudan.
+Sir Alexander Knox Helm (23 March 1893 - 7 March 1964) was a British diplomat who served as ambassador to Turkey and was the last governor-general of Sudan.

 Early years

 Born to W. H. Helm of Dumfries, Alexander Knox Helm was educated at Dumfries Academy and King's College, Cambridge.

 Career

 In 1912, he passed the examination for what was then called second division clerkships and was appointed to the Foreign Office.
 He served as a member of the East Registry.
 A keen volunteer when World War I broke out, he was allowed by the Foreign Office to join his field artillery unit, being promoted second lieutenant in 1917 and serving in that capacity in Palestine.
 As a clerk, he performed only routine duties but distinguished himself through his diligence and retentive memory.

-When the war ended, he was selected under the special recruitment scheme for filling vacancies caused by the war and appointed to the Levant Consular Service.
-After a short period of training in Oriental languages at King's College, Cambridge, he went as Vice-Consul to Thessaloniki, and soon after became third Dragoman at Constantinople.
-When the Turkish capital moved to Ankara and the office of Dragoman was abolished, Helm went there as Second Secretary.
-He served there as Consul, and in 1930 was transferred to the Foreign Office, working in the Eastern Department.
+When the war ended, he was selected under the special recruitment scheme for filling vacancies caused by the war and was appointed to the Levant Consular Service.
+After a short period of training in Oriental languages at King's College, Cambridge, he went as vice-consul to Thessaloniki, and soon after became third Dragoman at Constantinople.
+When the Turkish capital moved to Ankara and the office of dragoman was abolished, Helm went there as second secretary.
+He served there as consul, and in 1930 was transferred to the Foreign Office, working in the Eastern Department.

-In 1937 he was sent as Consul to Addis Ababa, and at the outbreak of World War II was moved to the British Embassy at Washington, D.C., where he handled the various complicated problems connected with the supply of petroleum to the United Kingdom.
-In 1942 he went back to Ankara (at that moment a key post) as Counsellor.
+In 1937 he was sent as consul to Addis Ababa, and at the outbreak of World War II was moved to the British embassy at Washington, D.C., where he handled the various complicated problems connected with the supply of petroleum to the United Kingdom.
+In 1942 he went back to Ankara (at that moment a key post) as counsellor.